How To Control Algae In Your Pond

 Good water quality is the foundation of algae control.
 When water quality is balanced, algae have fewer nutrients to feed on, making it harder for them to thrive.

-- Avoid Overfeeding Fish: Uneaten food decomposes in the pond, contributing to nutrient buildup and algae growth.
+2. Avoid Overfeeding Fish: Uneaten food decomposes in the pond, contributing to nutrient buildup and algae growth.
 Feed only what your fish can consume in a few minutes.
+Feeding high quality fish food found at our retail pond supply store with help.
+High quality food causes the fish to absorb majority of the food rather than pass it as waste.

-- Remove Debris Promptly: Decaying leaves, plants, and other organic matter release nutrients that fuel algae growth.
+3. Remove Debris Promptly: Decaying leaves, plants, and other organic matter release nutrients that fuel algae growth.
 Skim debris regularly to prevent accumulation.
+Have your pond or water feature cleaned semi-annually.

 Using Filtration Systems to Control Algae